icub-tech-iit/training-cmake-basics/README.md

 Actually you can install the whatever text editor you like (e.g. `kate`, `gedit`, `nano`, `vim`, `atom`, `vs-code`).

-### :pencil:  Hands-on
+### :pencil: Assignment

-The hands-on consist in the compilation of a simple executable that given 2 numbers (15 and 10), calculate the sum and the differece.
+The assignment will be similar to the hands-on, but with the difference that your executable will have to do the same thing but using the library `myLib` defined in this repo.

-Follow these steps:
+For doing it you will have to follow these steps:

-1. Open the `CMakeLists.txt` and fill all the TODO sections, following the teacher instructions.
+1. Open the `CMakeLists.txt` and `src/myLib/CMakeLists.txt` and fill all the TODO sections..
 2. Once finished and saved create the build directory: `$ mkdir build`
 3. Enter in the build directory: `$ cd build`
 4. Configure and generate the makefiles: `$ cmake ..`